The current Bank of England base rate has risen 0.25% this month to 0.75%. Here, we look at how this change will affect you as a member.

 Following the announcement by the Bank of England we can announce that will be increasing our savings rates for our members as well as increasing our Standard Variable Rate (SVR).

 We will be increasing the rates on our variable savings accounts from September 1, including passing on the full 0.25% across all of our ISAs and teacher/education accounts.
-For a full list of the rate changes to our savings accounts please click here.

 If you have a savings account with a fixed term interest rate then this will not change for the duration of the term.